Morris Heights, Bronx: Health

-As of 2018, preterm births and births to teenage mothers are more common in Morris Heights and Fordham than in other places citywide.
+As of 2018, preterm births and births to teenage mothers were more common in Morris Heights and Fordham than in other places citywide.
 In Morris Heights and Fordham, there were 93 preterm births per 1,000 live births (compared to 87 per 1,000 citywide), and 35.3 births to teenage mothers per 1,000 live births (compared to 19.3 per 1,000 citywide).
 Morris Heights and Fordham has a relatively average population of residents who are uninsured.
 In 2018, this population of uninsured residents was estimated to be 14%, higher than the citywide rate of 12%.

 The concentration of fine particulate matter, the deadliest type of air pollutant, in Morris Heights and Fordham is 0.0083 mg/m3, more than the city average.
 Sixteen percent of Morris Heights and Fordham residents are smokers, which is higher than the city average of 14% of residents being smokers.
 In Morris Heights and Fordham, 34% of residents are obese, 16% are diabetic, and 27% have high blood pressure—compared to the citywide averages of 24%, 11%, and 28% respectively.
 In addition, 24% of children are obese, compared to the citywide average of 20%.

 Seventy-eight percent of residents eat some fruits and vegetables every day, which is less than the city's average of 87%.
 In 2018, 67% of residents described their health as "good", "very good", or "excellent", lower than the city's average of 78%.
 For every supermarket in Morris Heights and Fordham, there are 20 bodegas.

 The nearest hospitals are Bronx-Lebanon Hospital Center in Claremont, James J. Peters VA Medical Center in Kingsbridge Heights, and St Barnabas Hospital in Belmont.
 Morris Heights Health Center also provides health services in the area.